Your source for free money tips and tutorials

 - Keeping Up With the Joneses

-This is just my opinion.
-I am not saying to look sloppy but we don't need to subsidize the companies that overcharge for their high end brands that hardly make clothes better than reasonably priced brands.
+What will the fake person do when an emergency happens, and their bank account is empty?
+They won't be able to pay with the fancy new clothes they bought.
+When you get to the point where you are saving regularly and paying all of your bills every month, then you can begin to spend money on extraneous things.
+This philosophy is just our opinion.
+We are not saying to look sloppy, but you don't need to subsidize the companies that overcharge for their high-end brands that hardly make clothes better than reasonably priced brands.
 Just think about what you buy and be sure you are getting good value for what you buy.

 - Set Some Long Term Goals